typelevel/Laika/docs/intro.md

 ![Internal Architecture](img/architecture.png)

-This diagram shows the main building blocks of the library:
+This diagram shows the main building blocks of the toolkit:

 * `Input` and `Output` are just little IO abstractions, so that the other parts of the system do not need to deal with the low-level details of where to read from and to write to.
-The library supports files, strings and streams, writers and readers from `java.io`.
+The toolkit supports files, strings and streams, writers and readers from `java.io`.

 * `Parse` represents the actual parsing step, a pluggable function of type `Input => Document`.